BUILD YOUR DREAM HOME OR COMMERCIAL GYM TODAY!

 Adam's Weight Loss Journey

-Adam Buckholtz, a Fitness Consultant at G&G Fitness Equipment's Rochester, NY showroom, has an exceptional weight loss story.
+Adam Buckholtz has an exceptional weight loss story.
 We asked Adam to share his thoughts and experience about how even a fitness professional can struggle with their own health and fitness.

 Let’s start with before you started this journey.
 Think back to what life was like.
 How did you feel?
 How did you perceive the world around you?
 Think back to the moment you made the decision.
 What was the catalyst that made you want to change?
 Was it a gradual, or sudden?